WrestleMania 23: ECW

-This was the last WrestleMania ever to be in 4:3 format until January 2008 when it went to high definition.

 Sponsorship controversy

 Rockford-Montgomery Labs, through their brand 360 OTC, was named as the official sponsor of the event.
 On January 19, 2008, WWE filed a lawsuit against the company alleging non-payment of the sponsorship funds.
 A similar lawsuit was also filed by NASCAR Cup Series team Bill Davis Racing, which had run WWE and WrestleMania 23 sponsorship as part of their sponsorship deal with 360 OTC.